How To Store Your Food Storage

 Mark and I like to buy both shredded cheese and blocks of cheese.
 Have you tried the Tillamook brand?
 It’s my all-time favorite cheese.
 I don’t freeze the blocks of cheese because they crumble after you freeze them.

-But, we do freeze the shredded cheese bags in the freezer.
-If I have time, I’ll fill pint mason jars and use the Ball White Lids without using my FoodSaver to store the cheese in the freezer.
+But we do freeze the shredded cheese bags in the freezer.
+If I have time, I’ll fill pint mason jars and use the Ball Wild Mouth Lids without using my FoodSaver to store the cheese in the freezer.

-The reason for that is we eat a lot of cheese, you know for tacos, enchiladas, and many other of our favorite Mexican meals.
-Frozen shredded cheese will stay fine for about 8 months before the ice starts showing up in the bags.
-It’s still good, use it in casseroles.
-Be sure and thaw the frozen cheese in the refrigerator.
+We eat a lot of cheese, you know, for tacos, enchiladas, and many other of our favorite Mexican meals.
+Frozen shredded cheese will stay fine for about eight months before the ice starts showing up in the bags.
+It’s still good; use it in casseroles.
+Be sure to thaw the frozen cheese in the refrigerator.

 If the bag of shredded cheese is opened, the cheese will last about 5-7 days in the fridge before it starts to go moldy.
 If you see or smell mold, throw out the cheese.
-You can use your FoodSaver to seal the jars to store in the refrigerator to extend the shelf life.
+You can use your FoodSaver to seal the jars stored in the refrigerator to extend the shelf life.
 Reseal the jars after use.
-This is why I store it in pint mason jars so I waste very little.
+I store it in pint mason jars, so I waste very little.

 Unsweetened Cocoa

 I used to buy 50 pounds of cocoa while raising my family.
 I don’t do that anymore.
 I buy the small 8-ounce size cans.
 I don’t repackage it.
-Unsweetened cocoa if unopened is good for 3 years or the “best used by” date on the box.
-If the container is open it’s good for 1 year if stored in a cool dry place.
+Unsweetened cocoa, if unopened, is suitable for 3 years or the “best used by” date on the package.
+If the container is open, it’s good for 1 year if stored in a cool, dry place.

 Corn Meal

 I don’t repackage my cornmeal.
 I place it in the freezer and keep it there until I need it.
 This includes my Maseca (Mexican Flour).
 Cornmeal will stay good in the freezer for years.
-If you have quart mason jars, store them in the freezer to keep moisture out of them.
+If you have quart mason jars, store them in the freezer to keep moisture out.

 I like to make my life as simple as I can.
 If the corn meal comes in a cardboard round container, I place that in the freezer.